Your first http4k app

 Filter is printing each incoming request to the console.

-/src/main/kotlin/HelloWorldClient.kt there is an example of an HTTP client which we can use to call our running app.
+/src/test/kotlin/HelloWorldClient.kt there is an example of an HTTP client which we can use to call our running app.

 - Lines 12 creates an HTTP client - note that it's type is also